fbpx

 The maximum realistic potential price of Bitcoin is approximately $5 million.
 The absolute maximum potential is $60 million.
 The reason behind this enormous valuation is that Bitcoin might swallow the bond market – currently worth $100 Trillion.

-I’ll walk you through why, and explain the “roadmap” of Bitcoin as it matures as a store of value.
+I’ll walk you through why and explain the “roadmap” of Bitcoin as it matures as a store of value.

-In this article, I argue for Bitcoin as the ultimate store of value, and best global reserve currency, however, this is not a price prediction.
+In this article, I argue for Bitcoin as the ultimate store of value and best global reserve currency, however, this is not a price prediction.

-This is a thought experiment, where I try to figure out the maximum potential of Bitcoin, and if it’s a realistic outcome.
+This is a thought experiment where I try to figure out the maximum potential of Bitcoin and if it’s a realistic outcome.
 Unfortunately, I do not know the future.

-Bitcoin 2021-2023 – Taking over Gold
+Bitcoin 2021-2026: Taking over Gold

 Bitcoin is now a recognized store of value, competing with Gold.
-In the recent years, we’ve seen an increasing number of institutional investors moving their capital from Gold ETF’s, and physical Gold, over to Bitcoin.
+In recent years, we’ve seen an increasing number of institutional investors moving their capital from Gold ETF’s, and physical Gold, over to Bitcoin.

 According to J.P.
 Morgan, this trend is just getting started.
 (Source: Bloomberg)

-We also have predictions from the likes of Citibank of over $300 000 per coin, based on the belief that Bitcoin will overthrow Gold as the ultimate store of value.
+We also have predictions from the likes of Citibank of over $300,000 per coin, based on the belief that Bitcoin will overthrow Gold as the ultimate store of value.
 (Source: Forbes)

 Bitcoin vs Gold market cap